When to start weaning?

 - Fish and shellfish - Should only be given after six months because of possible food poisoning and allergy; cook thoroughly.
 Because low levels of pollutants in oily fish, baby girls should have no more than two portions a week, and boys no more than four.

-- Nuts and seeds - Nut spreads can be given from three years, if there is no family history of allergy, but shouldn't eat chopped or whole nuts before the age of five, to avoid choking.
+- Nuts and seeds - Nut spreads can be given from three years, if there is no family history of allergy, but children shouldn't eat chopped or whole nuts before the age of five, to avoid choking.

 Preparing baby food